If You Have Bumps on Your Neck, Here’s What It Could Mean

-What to do: Psoriasis is an inflammatory disease, and a growing body of evidence suggests that it is linked to a host of systemic illnesses, including heart disease, diabetes, and certain cancers.
+What to do: Psoriasis is an inflammatory disease, and a growing body of evidence suggests that it is linked to a host of systemic illnesses, including heart disease, type 2 diabetes, and certain cancers.
 There are many psoriasis treatments available that doctors can tailor to the severity of your psoriasis—including drugs that modulate your immune system and put the brakes on inflammation at a cellular level, he says.

 This can occur anywhere on the body, and your neck is no exception.
 “Skin cancers may bleed, itch, or cause pain, and they tend to change with time,” Dr. Fromowitz says.

 What to do: See your doctor for an annual full-body skin check—and schedule a visit if you notice something that doesn’t look right.
 “Early diagnosis and treatment make everything easier,” he says.
 “Ignorance is not bliss.”
 Therefore, don’t ignore these 12 silent signs of skin cancer.

 Make sure to catch abnormal moles early.
 Removing them can be lifesaving.
 The American Academy of Dermatology recommends memorizing the ABCDEs of melanoma, the potentially fatal form of skin cancer: